kumarshantanu/asphalt/README.md

 #### Caveats with SQL-template type hints

-Type hints are optional at each param level.
+- Type hints are optional at each param level.
 However, when type-hinting the return columns in a query you should either type-hint every column, or not specify type-hints for any column at all.
+- Wildcards (e.g. `SELECT *`) in return columns are tricky to use with return column type hints.
+You should hint every return column type as in `SELECT * ^int ^string ^int ^date` if the return columns are of that type.
+- Queries that use `UNION` are also tricky to use with return column type hints.
+You should hint only one set of return columns, not in every `UNION` sub-query.

 ### Transactions